“The court rules to expel President Park Geun-hye”

 Mar.10 at 9 am, people were gathered in front of the Constitutional Court to await the Court’s ruling.
 Two hours before the verdict would be read, those gathered were chanting “The Constitutional Court should uphold Park’s impeachment!”
 At the designated time at 11 AM, the crowd held its breath as the eight judges appeared on the large screen set-up in front of the court.
 As acting chief Lee Jung-mi calmly read the verdict, the crowd broke out at times in cheers and at others in groans.
 After 20 minutes, Lee concluded the verdict by stating the removal of the president from office.
 The crowd erupted with shouts, clapping, and crying.
 Those that had come out to the streets in protest had finally “impeached Park.”
 For the past four months we had gathered at the square to realize our demands and acted on them creating a space for direct democracy.
 In winter, we planted the seeds to make fundamental changes in Korean society shouting slogans from the impeachment of Park to the eradication of deep-rooted problems like corrupt conservative force and chaebol that had been reigning over our laws.
 As spring comes, we await the seeds to sprout nourished by the radiance of people power.

-- [Dec.9] The impeachment motion was passed at the National Assembly with 234 4members in favor and 56 opposed.
+[Dec.9] The impeachment motion was passed at the National Assembly with 234 members in favor and 56 opposed.
 Prime Minister Hwang Kyo-ahn immediately became the interim acting president.

 Constitutional Court’s reasoning for impeachment